amanabiy/customer-churn-prediction/README.md

 # Customer Churn Prediction Application

-This application is designed to predict customer churn using machine learning techniques.
+This application is designed to predict customer churn using machine learning techniques, Then it will summerize the information using an LLM, and then generates an email to be sent to the user based on the information we have.
 Follow the instructions below to set up and run the application.

 ## Prerequisites